MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 Many operational datasets must be gathered from all system components to accurately represent a defined heath model, considering logs and metrics from both application components and underlying Azure resources.
 This vast amount of data ultimately needs to be stored in a format that allows for near-real time interpretation to facilitate swift operational action.
 Moreover, correlation across all encompassed data sets is required to ensure effective analysis is unbounded, allowing for the layered representation of health.

 A unified data sink is required to ensure all operational data is swiftly stored and made available for correlated analysis to build a 'single pane' representation of application health.
-Azure provides several different operational technologies under the umbrella of [Azure Monitor](/azure/azure-monitor/overview#overview), and Azure Monitor Log Analytics serves as the core Azure-native data sink to store and analyze operational data.
+Azure provides several different operational technologies under the umbrella of [Azure Monitor](/azure/azure-monitor/overview#overview), and the Log Analytics workspace serves as the core Azure-native data sink to store and analyze operational data.

 ![Mission Critical Health Data Collection](./images/mission-critical-health-data-collection.png "Mission Critical Health Data Collection")